-Fire Drills/Evacuations/Lockdowns
+Fire Drills/Evacuations/Lock Down:

-The school will have regular fire drills throughout the school year.
+The School will have regular safety drills throughout the school year.
 A school safety team has been established and trained in all areas regarding school safety.
-The safety team oversees all fire drills, evacuations and safety concerns.
+The safety team oversees all fire drills, evacuations, lock down and safety concerns.
 Specific signals and procedures have been established for all types of disaster drills.
-Safe areas have been designated.
-Teachers are equipped with instructions.
-Students will practice all drills on a regular basis.
+Safe areas have been designated and teachers are equipped with instructions.